Graduate Certificate: Gender, Sexuality and Women's Studies

 About the Certificate

-Students in the Gender, Sexuality and Women’s Studies (GSWS) graduate certificate program acquire and develop methodological and theoretical expertise in the interdisciplinary field of Gender, Sexuality and Women’s Studies.
-The certificate can be pursued by graduate students already enrolled in a Temple University graduate degree program.
-They complete the certificate requirement while simultaneously fulfilling the graduate requirements for their degree-granting department.
+The certificate can be pursued by students already enrolled in a Temple University graduate degree program.
+They complete the certificate coursework while simultaneously fulfilling the graduate requirements for their degree-granting department.
+It is also possible to pursue the certificate as a freestanding program.

 Campus Location: Main

 Full-Time/Part-Time Status: The graduate certificate is completed on a part-time basis.
 Students undertaking the GSWS graduate certificate while enrolled in a graduate degree program at Temple complete the certificate while fulfilling the requirements for their graduate degree program.
 NOTE: International students may not be eligible to apply for a student visa based on admission to the certificate program.
-Please contact the certificate program's administrator for more information.

 Non-Matriculated Student Policy: Non-matriculated students may take up to 9 credits of coursework before applying to the graduate certificate program.